Chapter 1 – Fantasy in Reality

 Am I fat?
 Well, a bit.
 Not really fat, but kinda round.

 Am I ugly?
 At least I’m not pretty.
-But the face is normal and my glasses aren’t that eye-catchy.
+But I would say my face is average and my glasses aren’t that eye-catchy.

-Physical education isn’t my strong point and yes, maybe some other boys laughs at me, when I’m unable to jump over the vaulting horse.
+Physical education isn’t my strong point either, and yes, maybe some other boys laughs at me when I’m unable to jump over the vaulting horse.

 And maybe I’m a bit short, 1.65 meters (about 5’4).
 But come on, that’s just a bit.